 If your attorney’s letters go unanswered, you need to decide whether you’ll proceed with a collections agency, a lawyer, or drop the matter entirely.
 If your debt is fairly large and you’re willing to head to court for a judgment or lien, then a lawyer might be your best option.

 On the other hand, you could hire a collection agency.
-Agencies have automated systems that follow up with your debtors, and with so many different collectors out there, you can likely find the one that fits your business type or your debt size.
+Agencies have automated systems that follow up with your debtors.
+With so many different collectors out there, you can likely find the one that fits your business type or your debt size.
 Agencies are a dime a dozen, and a lot of them will use automated systems and auto dialers to attempt to collect your debt.

-If the debt is large or the situation is complex, you should consider finding a professional debt collection attorney.
+If the debt is large or the situation is complex, you should consider finding a professional debt collection agency or law firm.
 When considering an attorney, you should ask yourself the following:

-Make sure you get the answers you need.
+Make sure you get the answers you need from any debt collection agency or law firm.
 Ask the attorney what their strategy will be and how they follow up with you.

-The Law Firm of Howe & Associates has a team of professional debt collection attorneys and paralegals who have years of experience and have a proven track record of getting results fast.
+The Law Firm of Howe & Associates has a team of professional debt collection attorneys and paralegals.
+They have years of experience and have a proven track record of getting results fast.
+Contact us today.